-The next lunar eclipse is on 7th August 2017 at 18:22 GMT in the 16th degree of Aquarius.
+The next lunar eclipse will be on 21st January 2019 in the 1st degree of Leo

 A lunar eclipse occurs when the moon is full and its light is blocked by the earth’s shadow.
 Traditionally a time of fruition and harvest, an eclipsed full moon heralds instead hidden fruits and obscured results.
 Nothing is quite as it seems.

 If we think we’ve failed, think again – all is not lost.
 If we’re congratulating ourselves on unbridled success, best take a moment to step back and check the details: things may not be as hunky-dory as they first appear and more work may be called for not far down the road.